-During the financial year ended 30 June 2022, no impairment loss was recognised for the aforesaid carrying amount of other investment as the recoverable amount were in excess of the carrying amounts.
-In previous financial year, impairment loss amounting to RM3,850,000 had been recognised in profit or loss as the carrying amount were in excess of the recoverable amounts.
+During the financial year ended 30 June 2023, no impairment loss was recognised for the aforesaid carrying amount of other investment as the recoverable amount were in excess of the carrying amounts.
+In 2021, impairment loss amounting to RM3,850,000 had been recognised in profit or loss as the carrying amount were in excess of the recoverable amounts.